DavidHe1127/Mr.He_HandBook/DevOps/AWS/EKS/autoscaling.md

 ### HorizontalPodAutoscaler

+- Standard k8s resource.
+No pre-install required.
+However, k8s-metric-server is still needed to be installed.
 - Doesn't apply for DaemonSet
 - Deploy more pods to cope with increased workload
 - When workload decreases, HPA will scale resources back down below configured minimum number of pods